Jane Thorne finds much of her happiness while painting and drawing most things. However she has a special fondness for bugs and beetles.

 Come delight in nature’s colourful creatures, lose yourself in cosmic abstracts and revel in Thorne’s fanciful world.

-Disclaimer: NO BUGS have been harmed in the production of the Thorne’s colorful array of paintings.
+Disclaimer: NO BUGS have been harmed in the production of the Thorne’s colourful array of paintings.